polterguy/magic/backend/files/misc/common-startup-files/default-files/functions/database/create-database-backup.md

 Creates a backup of the SQLite database specified as [database] and returns the full path of the backup as `backup_filename`.

-Below is the exact function signature and JSON invocation format for this function.

 ```plaintext
 ___
 FUNCTION_INVOCATION[/misc/workflows/workflows/database/create-database-backup.hl]: